vioghn/digital_electronics/syllabus.md

 permalink: /syllabus/
 ---

-<h>intruduction:</h>
+<h1>intruduction:</h1>

-intruducing the physical structure of mouse in comparision with P-N junction and and intruducing the physiscs of mouse transistors
+<p>intruducing the physical structure of mouse in comparision with P-N junction and and intruducing the physiscs of mouse transistors</p>

-characterisic curves and the model of Field-effect transistors(MOSFET)
+<p>characterisic curves and the model of Field-effect transistors(MOSFET)</p>

 the functional specifications of a static or dynamic logical circuit